 At a recent meeting at the ANA (acoustic neuroma association), the author of this page participated in a 2-hour session and interviewed 8 patients who had persistent vertigo.
 As a general rule, patients who had vertigo 2 years following surgery, had had a mixture of a cerebellar injury and total vestibular loss, associated with a difficult surgery (usually for a 4cm + tumor).
-The MRI scan of two patients are shown below.
+The MRI scan of two patients are shown above.
 As a general rule, patients who have lost both inner ear function (from the acoustic), and substantial cerebellar function (from the surgery or acoustic), will have an enduring loss of balance.

 Immediately after surgery, most patients have vertigo.The timing and prognosis of this vertigo depends on the reason and associated damage to the cerebellum (if any).
 A detailed discussion of dizziness, vertigo and imbalance, pre and post surgery can be found in this lecture handout.

 Significant headache can occur following acoustic neuroma surgery (reviewed by Driscoll and Beatty, 1997).
 The incidence is very variable among surgeons and also depends on the choice of approach, but an overview of the literature suggests an incidence of about 20-35%.
 This compares with an incidence of about 8% after radiosurgery.